Sharing is caring!

 It’s always difficult to trace a classic cocktail’s origin story, because so many variations claim to be originals.
 Some places use sweet and sour mix, others use gold tequila, and some use orange liqueur.
 This one is inspired by a recipe from the 1990’s known as Tommy’s Margarita and one of my favorite restaurants, Bartaco!
 It’s also sometimes called a “skinny margarita,” but I’m honestly not a fan of labeling certain foods “healthier” by calling them “skinny.”

-💕 why this is the last margarita recipe you’ll need…
+why this margarita recipe works:

 🍋 fresh & flavorful.
 The reason this is a really great margarita is that it relies on high quality fresh ingredients.
 Good-quality tequila and freshly squeezed citrus juices go a long way with flavor.